The Parties Involved

 Step 6: At the end of the month, the statement is sent to the merchant that details the interchange for all transactions that month – which is the fee set by card association and paid to the issuing banks to cover the cost of their card programs.

 Now that we have a pretty good understanding of the parties involved and how they all work together, we can take a look at what types of fees can be associated with a transaction.
-These vary based on your merchant services provider, so pay attention to your monthly bill to ensure you aren’t overpaying for your processing.
+These vary based on your merchant services provider, so if you do not have a Fattmerchant account already, pay attention to your monthly bill to ensure you aren’t overpaying for your processing.

 These are fees that are associated with each transaction you run at your business.
-They can be broken down into interchange and cents per transaction.
-Both of these are the only mandatory fees associated with credit card processing since they are set by the credit card companies themselves.
+They can be broken down into interchange, assessments, and an authorization fee.
+These are the only mandatory fees associated with credit card processing since they are set by the card brands.
 You are essentially paying Visa, Mastercard, Amex, and Discover for the ability to accept their cards.

-On top of interchange, a lot of providers like to make an extra profit by charging merchants fees for anything under the sun.
+On top of interchange, a lot of providers like to make extra profit by charging merchants fees for everything under the sun.
 These are typically seen on your monthly statement, time and again, and are never actually required in order to accept card payments.

-Keep an eye out for monthly minimum fees, statement fees, batch fees, next day funding fees, annual fees, IRS report fees, and others on your statement each month.
+Keep an eye out for monthly minimum fees, statement fees, batch fees, gateway fees, next day funding fees, annual fees, IRS report fees, and others on your statement each month.

 Believe it or not, there are even more fees that can be triggered by individual actions.
 These can include terminal fees, early termination fees, setup fees, reprogramming fees, PCI compliance fees, address verification fees, chargeback and retrieval fees, and payment gateway fees.

-Needless to say, there are a number of things you need to keep an eye out for on your processing statement every month.
-Merchant services providers make huge profits off of the fact that most merchants aren’t even aware of what they’re paying and why.
+Merchant services providers make huge profits off of the fact that many merchants are not aware of what they’re paying and why.
 With Fattmerchant, your processing statement is simple.
-All you pay is a monthly membership in exchange for the direct cost of interchange and cents per transaction.
+All you pay is a monthly membership in exchange for the direct cost of interchange and authorizations.
 We take pride in never adding hidden charges or fees just for the sake of profit.